 You could have a tech-savvy team of students create a kiosk interface to each of the projects and display the student work in a local museum or at City Hall (this would work great for a community heroes project, and you should be able to easily secure grant funding to cover the cost of the kiosk for this type of project).

-Post student videos and web sites to your school web site or to a video sharing community for wider distribution.
 If student heroes center on a subject or career, like biology, connect with a local university or even a local biotech company to be the audience for student work.
 Invite local experts to help with project evaluation.

 Begin by evaluating student discussions as you work to differentiate idols and heroes.
 The power of their writing will be dramatically reduced if they can’t articulate the difference.